richardahwireng/ai-video-dubbing/README.md

 # AI Video Dubbing

-A Node.js backend service for the AI Video Dubbing application that provides automated video processing, speech-to-text conversion, language translation, and text-to-speech synthesis capabilities.
+A full-stack application featuring a Node.js backend that provides an automated pipeline for dubbing videos from English to Twi.
+It handles video processing, speech-to-text with speaker detection, language translation, and text-to-speech synthesis.

 ## 🚀 Features

-- **Video Processing**: Extract audio from video files using FFmpeg
-- **Speech-to-Text**: Convert spoken English to text using AssemblyAI
+-   **Automated Dubbing Pipeline**: A single API call to upload a video and receive a fully dubbed audio track and subtitles.
+-   **Speaker Diarization**: Intelligently switches between fast single-speaker transcription and multi-speaker detection using Google Cloud Speech-to-Text.
-- **Language Translation**: Translate English text to Twi language using Google Translate API
+-   **Accurate Translation**: Translates transcribed text from English to Twi, maintaining sentence structure.
-- **Text-to-Speech**: Generate natural-sounding Twi speech using Hugging Face models
-- **RESTful API**: Clean, documented API endpoints for easy integration
+-   **Dual-Voice Synthesis**: For multi-speaker videos, it generates distinct voices for different speakers using a custom VITS Text-to-Speech model.
+-   **Smart Fallback**: If automatic speaker detection fails, it applies a manual alternation of voices to ensure a good user experience.
+-   **File Management**: Includes temporary file storage for processing and a scheduled cleanup job to manage disk space.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed:

-- **Node.js** (v14.0.0 or newer)
+- **Node.js** (v16.0.0 or newer)
-- **npm** (v6.0.0 or newer)
+- **npm** (v8.0.0 or newer)
 - **FFmpeg** (for audio/video processing)

 ## 🛠️ Installation